Menu

 Please see below, the greater depth learning outcome document, as well as the names of the PE units that the children are learning this half term!

-Spring 1
+Autumn 1

-Year 1 and 2 - Target games.
+Year 1 and 2 - Fundamental skills (Year 1)

-Year 3 and 4 - Handball.
+Year 3 and 4 - Fundamental skills (Year 3)

 PE Curriculum Overview

-Balance Bike training
+Balance Bike Training

 Year 1 enjoyed their balance bike training.
 The children learnt how to use their fine and gross motor skills to balance themselves when moving around on a bike.